UNPACKING IT ALL: HOW BLACK JOURNALISTS CAN COVER RACE AND EQUALITY

 Over the last twelve years, BronzeLens has promoted the work of independent filmmakers of color from Atlanta, the Southeast region, the nation and the world.
 The growth is rooted in the high standards, in participation by leading Hollywood professionals (including partners like WarnerMedia, Turner, HBO, Universal Films, BET, VH1, Panavision, and ARRAY (an indie film releasing platform founded by BronzeLens honoree/Selma director Ava DuVernay) and in success stories derived from relationships started at BronzeLens.
 Visit Bronzelens Festival for more information.

-This issue of the Byline was written by the Byline Chair Natalie Mendenhall and edited by Tianna Faulkner, AABJ VP of Print.
+This issue of the Byline was edited by Tianna Faulkner, AABJ VP of Print.